axi0mX/ipwndfu/README.md

 This tool should be compatible with Mac and Linux.
 It won't work in a virtual machine.

-* libusb, `If you are using Linux: install libusb using your package manager.`
+* libusb `If you are using Linux: install libusb using your package manager.`
+* Python 2.7 `Python 3 is NOT backwards compatible`
 * [iPhone 3GS iOS 4.3.5 iBSS](#ibss)